kuangruan/webscreen/README.md

   dukihiroi/webscreen:latest
 ```

+`host` network mode is recommended because of UDP traffic.

 You might need to pair Android device first. `Pair device with pairing code` is supported.
 Once you finished pairing, type `Connect` button and enter necessary information.

+After you start streaming, you might need to manually make the scene a little changed, to get the screen.
+You can simply click volume button to make it.

 Please notice that the ports in `pair` and `connect` are different.
 ![sample](doc/assets/wireless_debugging.png)